bpamos/tfmodule-aws-redis-enterprise-aa-demo/README.md

 # tfmodule-aws-redis-enterprise-aa-demo
-demo of Active-Active Redis Enterprise DB
+Deploy an Active-Active CRDB database between two Redis Enterprise Clusters in different regions.

-python3 -m venv ./venv

-pip3 install -r requirements.txt
+Then run memtier benchmark load test from tester nodes into each cluster.
+(*If you do not want to run load test comment out `re-crdb-memtier` module*)

 *********

 ## Terraform Modules to provision the following:
+* Two new VPCs in region A & B
-* New VPC
+* VPC peering between the two VPCs
+* Route table association for VPC peer ID on both VPCs
 * Any number of Redis Enterprise nodes and install Redis Enterprise software (ubuntu 18.04)
 * Test node with Redis and Memtier installed
 * DNS (NS and A records for Redis Enterprise nodes)
 * Create and Join Redis Enterprise cluster
+* Redis Enterprise License added to cluster (**User input of license file required**)
+* Create CRDB database between Cluster A & Cluster B
+* Run memtier benchmark commands from Tester nodes in each VPC to associated Cluster

 ### !!!!
 Requirements !!!
 * Redis Enterprise Software (**Ubuntu 18.04**)